megh-r/DNAC-APPs/Ise/readme.md

 telinput.txt has the login credentials of devices to telnet.
 Same format should be followed to enter login credentials. telinput1.txt has the login credentials of ISE and input to debug mode.

+ISE DNAC Network Devices Consistency Check is the document that explains procedure to be followed to generate the final pdf.